 For example, if a customer visits a specified product/service page on your company website, the system will assign a value of 10, while a visit to the careers page will assign a value of -2.
 A total lead score of 8.
 Leads with high score values will signal that a contact is considering or interested in buying.

 Another great benefit of marketing automation is that it allows you to automate processes involved in after-sale service.
-To learn more about Marketing Automation here’s a video that explains the process in a bit more detail.

 What are some of the best known marketing automation systems?